ishaan1013/SocialRM/README.md

 Of course, we learned much about and how to work with many new and fascinating technologies, but ultimately we learned that problem solving and overcoming obstacles is an experience better shared with a team.
 Collaboration and teamwork have been rare opportunities for the past few pandemic years, and we are so excited to be back.

 ## What's next for SocialRM

+We would like to expand the features of SocialRM to be include more support for relationship features.
+For example, a wider customizability for circle can make it easier to group and manage messages to certain people.
+We may also implement support for text messaging aside form the current email messaging, using technologies such as Twilio.
+We want to make SocialRM as supportive and helpful as possible for everyone's benefit.